-Copper is one of the most important materials in our everyday life.
-Copper scrap represents a strategic source for the base metal.
+Copper is one of the most important materials in our everyday life, and copper scrap material represents a strategic source of the crucial base metal.

 Copper is widely used in building construction, electrical grids, electronic products, transportation equipment and home appliances.
-Rising demand for renewable energy, electric vehicles and high-tech products bodes well for copper.
-The red metal has the highest conductivity of any metal apart from silver, making it an ideal material for the emerging green economy.
+Rising demand for renewable energy, electric vehicles and high-tech products bodes well for copper, as it has the highest conductivity of any metal apart from silver, making it an ideal material for the emerging green economy.

-Recycled copper scrap contributes significantly to copper supply and plays a behind the scenes role in balancing the copper market.
-“Copper’s recycling value is so great that premium-grade scrap normally has at least 95 [percent] of the value of the primary metal from newly mined ore,” states the Copper Development Association Inc. When the market is in oversupply and copper prices are low, the availability of red metal scrap declines, in turn increasing the demand for primary copper sources.
-Conversely, a shortage of copper scrap metal can push the price of copper higher, as evidenced by the impact of the 2020 COVID-19 crisis.
+Recycled copper scrap contributes significantly to copper supply and plays a behind-the-scenes role in balancing the copper market.
+“Copper’s recycling value is so great that premium-grade scrap normally has at least 95 (percent) of the value of the primary metal from newly mined ore,” states a report from the Copper Development Association.

 What is copper scrap?

-Copper scrap meets about 30 percent of the total global copper demand, according to the International Copper Association.
-In the United States, copper scrap contributes about 35 percent of the nation’s copper supply.
-In the European market, recycled copper accounts for about 50 percent of all copper use (International Copper Study Group data).
+Copper scrap meets about 30 percent of total global copper demand, as per the International Copper Association.
+Percentages vary — in the US, copper scrap contributes about 35 percent of the nation’s copper supply (USGS data), while in Europe recycled copper accounts for about 50 percent of all copper use (International Copper Study Group data).

 “Copper scrap trading was particularly affected by the COVID-19 crisis which has led to a shortage of scrap metal,” according to Research and Markets.
-Jonathan Barnes, senior copper analyst at Roskill estimated that the global trading in copper scrap fell by around 30 percent in H1 2020.
+Jonathan Barnes, senior copper analyst at Roskill, estimates that the global trading in copper scrap fell by around 30 percent in the first half of 2020.

-The COVID-induced supply gap along with intense pressure from the nation’s copper scrap recyclers led China to exempt high-grade copper scrap imports from the waste ban, reclassifying them as “resources” rather than “waste”.
-The Chinese government also “suspended for one year a punitive 25 [percent] import tax on U.S. copper scrap as part of the Phase I trade deal,” reported Reuters.
+For now, the COVID-19-induced supply gap, along with intense pressure from the nation’s copper scrap recyclers, has led China to exempt high-grade copper scrap imports from the waste ban, reclassifying them as “resources” rather than “waste.”
+The Chinese government has also “suspended for one year a punitive 25 (percent) import tax on U.S. copper scrap as part of the Phase I trade deal,” reported Reuters.